akhiladatta/recommmendation-system/README.md

   used Top 3 frequently bought item categories algorithm to get recommendations<br/>

 And this model gives good accuracy as I have taken users who have brought very few items in total also into account.
+### Hackathon Result
+I was one among the Top 50 % of the leaderboard.